Hey folks,

 About Jeedom

 Jeedom is a French open-source home automation system, based on PHP, multi-protocol, autonomous and highly customizable.
-It’s the direct European alternative to the well known: Home Assistant.
+It’s the direct European alternative to the well-known Home Assistant.
 They have a great community here in France.

 The goal